Identify Predatory Conferences

 - Registration fees are higher than common charges

 - Think.
 Check.
-Attend. is an international initiative that designed to supports researchers in selecting only trustworthy and authentic conferences.
+Attend. is an international initiative that was designed to support researchers in choosing only trustworthy and authentic conferences.

 - 9 Signs a Conference is Fake